telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 ---
-title: Capturing Traffic
+title: Capturing Modes
-description: "Capture HTTP and HTTPS live traffic with the cross-platform, web-debugging, HTTP-proxy Telerik Fiddler Everywhere tool."
+description: "Lear about the different capture modes to intercept HTTP(S) live traffic with the cross-platform Fiddler Everywhere proxy tool."
 slug: capture-traffic-get-started
 publish: true
 position: 10
-previous_url: /get-started/capture-traffic, /knowledge-base/capture-and-inspect-web-traffic, /get-started/traffic/capture-traffic
+previous_url: /get-started/capture-traffic, /knowledge-base/capture-and-inspect-web-traffic, /get-started/traffic/capture-traffic, /traffic/capture-traffic
 ---

-# Capturing Traffic
+# Capturing Modes

 Out of the box, Fiddler Everywhere provides an automatic capturing functionality through the [system capturing options](#system-capturing), the [preconfigured browser capturing feature](#preconfigured-browser-capturing), and the [preconfigured terminal capturing](#preconfigured-terminal-capturing).
 Upon startup, Fiddler Everywhere will also capture traffic from any application [explicitly set to use Fiddler's address and port as an HTTP proxy](#explicit-capturing).